-The enforcement notice released by ICO showed that the variety of data included in the files incorporated names, addresses, dates of birth, medical data, NHS numbers and prescriptions dated from between January 2016 to June 2018.
+The enforcement notice released by ICO showed that the variety of data included in the files included names, addresses, dates of birth, medical data, NHS numbers and prescriptions dated from between January 2016 to June 2018.
 These documents can allow data subjects to be identified and connected to data concerning their health.

 ICO made public a statement in relation to the breach which said that the files were “not secure and they were not marked as confidential waste”, adding that some “were soaking wet, indicating that they had been stored in this way for some time.
 Given the nature of Doorstep Dispensaree’s business supplying medicines to care homes, it appears likely that a high proportion of the affected data subjects are elderly or otherwise vulnerable.”